 Given this CWG’s mandate to evaluate the feasibility of a consistent standard applying to the use of country and territory names as TLDs, it is relevant here to point out this CWG’s recommendations in relation to the use of ISO 3166-1 alpha-2 codes.
 This CWG’s recommendation, to preserve such codes for use as ccTLDs, is based upon principles of transparency, predictability and the preservation of a clearly demarcated space for ccTLDs.
 To recommend that ISO 3166-1 alpha-3 codes are likewise preserved generates an obvious inconsistency with that earlier recommendation, as it erodes the predictability and clear demarcation of a ccTLD space and lacks transparency, as the ISO 3166-1 alpha-3 code has not previously been adopted for use in the DNS.
 Further, the .com/Comoros precedent and the increasing number of 3-character gTLDs introduced through the 2012 New gTLD Program make this an impracticable position.

-Making available all three-character codes that not currently a designated ISO-3166-1 alpha-3 codes in future new gTLDs rounds risks the possibility of conflict with future recognition of countries.
+Making available all three-character codes, which currently are not designated ISO-3166-1 alpha-3 codes, in future new gTLDs rounds risks the possibility of conflict with future recognition of countries.
 This could equally be construed as an argument to simply exclude all three-character combinations from future allocation, yet, with already 153 three character codes in the DNS, this seems an unreasonable position to take.

 Starting Point for Possible Policy Framework